 Education & Community

-Projects
+Projects and Practice

 Talent Accelerator – Creative Mentoring Programme (2025)

-Talent Accelerator is a dynamic initiative supporting young people in East Sussex to pursue creative careers.
-I was commissioned to design and deliver a bespoke creative mentoring programme for three cohorts of emerging artists.
+Talent Accelerator is an initiative supporting young people in East Sussex to pursue creative careers.

 Inside Out - Supporting Early-Career Dance Artists (2025)